qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 -----------------------

 Once you have successfully filled in your parameters, you can use the :guilabel:`Connect` button to retrieve the capabilities of the selected server.
 This includes the image encoding, layers, layer styles and projections.
 Since this is a network operation, the speed of the response depends on the quality of your network connection to the WMS server.
-While downloading data from the WMS server, the download progress is visualized in the lower left of the WMS dialog.
+While downloading data from the WMS server, the download progress is visualized in the lower left corner of the main QGIS dialog.

-.. following should be replaced in 1.8 with the response of de DM Solutions Group

-Your screen should now look a bit like figure_OGC_add_wms_, which shows the response provided by the European Soil Portal WMS server.
+Your screen should now look a bit like :numref:`figure_OGC_add_wms`, which shows the response provided by a WMS server.

 .. _figure_OGC_add_wms:

 .. figure:: img/connection_wms.png
    :align: center

-   Dialog for adding a WMS server, showing its available layers
+   Dialog for adding a WMS server, with filter on available layers

+The upper part of the :guilabel:`Layers` tab of the dialog shows a tree structure that can include layer groups embedding layers with their associated image style(s) served by the server.
+Each item can be identified by:

+* an :guilabel:`ID`
+* a :guilabel:`Name`
+* a :guilabel:`Title`
+* and an :guilabel:`Astract`.

+The list can be filtered using the |search| widget in the top right corner.

 **Image Encoding**